himmAllRight/himmAllRight-source/content/post/new-hhkb-pro2.md

 draft  = true
 +++

-After years of using a Happy Hacking Keyboard Lite, I have *finally* pulled the trigger and splurged on a Happy Hacking Professional 2 keyboard.
+After years of using a Happy Hacking Keyboard Lite, I have *finally* decided to splurge on a Happy Hacking Professional 2 keyboard.
 And I love it.

 <!--more-->